rajanguptaphd/datasets/README.md

 # datasets
 Collection of publicly available datasets for research, analytics and learning.
 These datasets have been collated from different sources having datasets published for usage in research and analysis.
-The author is ont responsible for the validity of these datasets as they have been taken from other public sources.
+The author is not responsible for the validity of these datasets as they have been taken from other public sources.